 1. Drop all titles.

-2. Any idea is a good idea.
+2. Remember that any idea is a good idea.

-3. Keep em’ small and efficient.
+3. Keep teams small and efficient.

-4. Organization of all that knowledge.
+4. Organize all that knowledge.

 Harness The Power Of Knowledge Sharing With Digital Transformation